gmichaels4444-bit/Bi623_Lab_Notebook/Bi623_Project1_Lab_Notebook.md

 1068590 part3_bedtools_output.tsv
 close to predicted output

-Sites with the most hits in col 4 (num) that have RoCCs and Cranio listed in column 5 (list) are likely of the most interest, since those ROCCs are observed on open chromatin as determined by ATAC-seq, further indicating functional importance.
-"Cranio" seems to have a lower frequency, which makes sense, given how few regions were in that file
+Sites with the most hits in col 4 (num) that have RoCCs and Cranio listed in column 5 (list) are likely of the most interest, since those RoCCs are observed on open chromatin as determined by ATAC-seq, further indicating functional importance.
+"Cranio" seems to have a lower frequency, which makes sense, given how few regions were in that file.

+Part 4:
+Downloaded files to desktop for plotting